 A Head of Government for Sahara

-This initiative, which is a basis for negotiation, gives sizeable autonomy to the inhabitants of Western Sahara under the sovereignty of Morocco: it reconciles the kingdom’s territorial integrity with the people’s need to manage their own affairs.
+This initiative, which is a basis for negotiation, gives sizable autonomy to the inhabitants of Western Sahara under the sovereignty of Morocco: it reconciles the kingdom’s territorial integrity with the people’s need to manage their own affairs.

 The solution consists of an “extended autonomy” that satisfies the aspirations of the Saharawi populations, because it insists on respecting the cultural identity of these populations while respecting the territorial unity of Morocco.

-According to this project, the Moroccan state will retain the attributes of sovereignty, “including the national flag, the national anthem and the currency,” in addiiton to the national security, the external defense, external relations the religious prerogatives of the King, and the Kingdom’s judicial system.
+According to this project, the Moroccan state will retain the attributes of sovereignty, “including the national flag, the national anthem and the currency,” in addition to the national security, the external defense, external relations the religious prerogatives of the King, and the Kingdom’s judicial system.

 The autonomous region will have a Head of Government as well as a Parliament that will vote on laws at the local level in accordance with the constitution of the country.

 Moreover, the autonomous region will be given the prerogative to run its affairs democratically, through legislative, executive, and judicial bodies enjoying exclusive powers.
 “They will have the financial resources needed for the region’s development in all fields, and will take an active part in the nation’s economic, social and cultural life.”